Mobile site search icon.

 One month is defined as 28 days.

-Total doses per month for pediatric patients
+Total doses per month for adult and adolescent patients ≥12 years of age

 This presentation is not intended to compare the relative safety or efficacy of these treatments.
 Please refer to each product's full Prescribing Information.